ThanosSiopoudis/FMScoutFramework/README.md

 # FMScoutFramework
 [![Build Status](https://travis-ci.org/ThanosSiopoudis/FMScoutFramework.svg)](https://travis-ci.org/ThanosSiopoudis/FMScoutFramework)

 FMScoutFramework is a C#.NET/Mono Framework that enables you to create your own assistant tools / editors for Football Manager.
-It supports both FM2014 and FM2015
+It supports FM2014, FM2015 and FM2016

 ## Project Setup

 Clone the project in your favourite github client
-You will need [MonoDevelop](http://monodevelop.com) if you develop your application for all platforms (Windows, OS X, Linux) or Microsoft Visual Studio if you develop just for windows.
-The client requirements will be the Mono framework for apps developed in MonoDevelop, or the .NET Framework for Visual Studio apps.
+You will need [MonoDevelop](http://monodevelop.com) or [Xamarin](https://www.xamarin.com/download-it) if you develop your application for all platforms (Windows, OS X, Linux) or Microsoft Visual Studio if you develop just for windows.
+The client requirements will be the Mono framework for apps developed in Xamarin / MonoDevelop, or the .NET Framework for Visual Studio apps.

-### Monodevelop Settings
+### Xamarin / Monodevelop Settings
-1. Create your new MonoDevelop Solution
+1. Create your new Xamarin / MonoDevelop Solution
 2. You can clone this repository and add it as a submodule in your own git tree, or just checkout the latest.
 3. Add the FMScoutFramework project to your solution.
 4. Expand your own project, and right click on `References`